tdwg/bdq/tg2/core/generation/docs/bdqffdq.md

 ## Superclass

-bdqffdq:NeedConcept	bdqffdq:FundamentalConcept
+bdqffdq:NeedConcept|bdqffdq:FundamentalConcept

 ### Definition

 'Rule against which data are evaluated for conformance to quality criteria.'

 ### Comment

-'General statement, for example 'In a controlled vocabulary'
+'General statement, for example: In a controlled vocabulary.
 Composed with both Validations and Issues.'

 ********************